be5invis/idris-codegen-es/README.md

-# idris-codegen-js
+# idris-codegen-es

 Optimized JavaScript codegen for Idris.

 Originally based on the codegen in https://github.com/rbarreiro/idrisjs.